Yellow Creek State Park

 Yurts: These round, canvas and wood walled tents have a wooden floor and deck and sleep five people in bunk beds.
 Yurts have a cooking stove, refrigerator, microwave oven, countertop, table, chairs, electric heat and outlets, fire ring and picnic table.
 Restrooms are nearby.

-Cross-country Skiing: While no special area or trail sy stem has been developed for these winter sports, the park has many opportunities for cross-country skiers and snowshoers of all levels of experience.
-Trails, open fields, forested areas and abandoned roads may all be used for exploring the park in winter.
+Cross-country Skiing and Snowshoeing: While no special area or trail system has been developed for these winter sports, the park has many opportunities for cross-country skiers and snowshoers of all experience levels.

-Sledding: An area is maintained opposite the south boat launch for sledding and tobogganing.
+Sledding: An area for sledding and tobogganing is maintained opposite the south shore boat launch.
 If you decide that another hill looks more inviting or challenging, please be alert for old fences that may still be in the area.

 Snowmobiling: Registered snowmobiles are allowed in one area that is about 350 acres in size.
 This designated area consists of forests and open fields.
 The access to this trail area is from the beach/day use area.

 Ice Fishing: Sunfish, perch and pike are caught most frequently through the ice at Yellow Creek.
 Wooden devices for ice rescue are located around all ice use access areas.
 Ice thickness is not monitored.
 Pennsylvania Fish and Boat Commission laws apply and anglers must display a valid fishing license.

 Ice Skating: The lake near the boat rental building in the beach/day use area is available for ice skating.
 Ice thickness is not monitored.
 There are facilities here for a warming fire and winter picnics.

 Environmental Education and Interpretation

 The park offers a variety of environmental, recreational and interpretive programs from April 1 to October 31.
 Through hands-on activities, guided walks and evening programs, participants gain appreciation and understanding of the park’s natural resources.
 A schedule of activities is available at the park office.
 The Environmental Learning Classroom is near Dragonfly Pond.

 Curriculum-based environmental education programs are available to schools and youth groups.
 Teacher workshops are available.
 Group programs must be arranged in advance.